Aptacode/Aptacode.TaskPlex/README.md

 *Note you can set a custom easing function as shown bellow the default is 'LinearEaser' e.g
 ```
+//Interpolate between 10.0 -> 50.0 over 10ms updating the value every 1ms.
             DoubleInterpolator exampleDoubleInterpolator = new DoubleInterpolator(10.0, 50.0, TimeSpan.FromMilliseconds(10), TimeSpan.FromMilliseconds(1));
             IntInterpolator exampleIntInterpolator = new IntInterpolator(10, 0, TimeSpan.FromMilliseconds(100), TimeSpan.FromMilliseconds(10));

             exampleDoubleInterpolator.SetEaser(new CubicOutEaser());
             exampleInterpolator.SetEaser(new CubicInEaser());

+            exampleDoubleInterpolator.OnValueChanged += (s, e) =>
+            {
+                myObject.X = e.Value;
+            };

+            exampleDoubleInterpolator.StartAsync();
+            exampleInterpolator.StartAsync();
 ```

 ### PropertyTransformation
-- Animate a property on a .Net object between two values over the given time and interval
+- Animate a property on a .Net object from its current value to a given end value over a given time and interval
 ```
 PropertyTransformation xTransformation = new DoubleTransformation(
                 testObject,